cherimarie/html200-ecomm/README.md

 Week6:

   - Serve appropriately sized images for user's device.
+Use GIMP or another photo-editing program to create multiple sizes of each image, and serve the appropriate one using the `srcset` and `sizes` attributes on the `img` tags.
+This will require naming all of the images consistently.
   - Code CSS for item listings (`<div class="item">`).

+Week7:

-Week7: Write CSS that uses media queries to change layouts/style based on device size.
+  - Write CSS that uses media queries to change layouts/style based on device size.
+  - Finish styling the page.

 Week8:
   Write JS functions to: